arcstur/aws-ecs-github-action/README.md

 Next steps:
 - Make CI run only when source files change (and not the README for example)
 - Make CD run only when CI runs successfully
+- Createa a GitHub release when CD runs